AppDaemon/appdaemon/docs/DOCKER_TUTORIAL.rst

       -v <your_conf_folder>:/conf \
       acockburn/appdaemon:latest -D DEBUG

-Once you are done with the debug, start the non-debug container back up:
+Once you are done with the debugging, start the non-debug container back up:

 ::